- Published on

 Conclusion

-type offers a balance between flexibility and safety, encouraging developers to think about types and perform necessary checks.
+While any provides flexibility, it comes at the cost of type safety.
+The unknown type offers a balance between flexibility and safety, encouraging developers to think about types and perform necessary checks.

 As a best practice: